Laura Gonzenbach

 Laura Gonzenbach (1842–1878) was a fairy-tale collector of Swiss-German origins, active in Sicily, who collected fairy tales told orally in the local dialects.

-Gonzenbach was born in a Swiss-German community based in Messina, to a German-speaking mercantile family.
+Gonzenbach was born in Messina, to a Swiss German-speaking mercantile family and community.
 Her sister, Magdalena, founded the first school for girls in Messina, the Istituto Gonzenbach.
 Her important work as a folklorist was thoroughly researched by Luisa Rubini in Fiabe e mercanti in Sicilia.
 La raccolta di Laura Gonzenbach.
 La comunità di lingua tedesca a Messina nell’Ottocento (1998).
 Gonzenbach was a scrupulous avant-garde scholar of popular traditions.
-She was well educated, mastered several languages and became well known for the Sicilian fairy tales she gathered mainly from female informants.
-After the prompting of Otto Hartwig for material to append to a historical survey of the country, she produced what would become an important two-volume collection, Sicilianische Märchen (Sicilian folk-tales), published in 1870.
+She was well educated, mastered several languages and became well known for the Italian folklore she gathered mainly from female informants.
+After the prompting of Otto Hartwig for material to append to a historical survey of the country, she produced what would become an important two-volume collection in Standard German, Sicilianische Märchen (Sicilian folk-tales), published in 1870.
 Her seminal anthology contained tales told verbally by peasants and other members of the working classes; the assemblage is one of the few major collections of the nineteenth century to be compiled by a woman.